patching...

 New events are planned to help bring community back together, organizer says.
 The group protested Janice Daniels on Dec.
 5 after her anti-gay Facebook comment went viral.

-The group that protested Troy Mayor Janice Daniels for her anti-gay Facebook post outside Troy City Hall before the Dec.
-5 City Council Meeting has canceled today's scheduled protest after meeting with the mayor last week, according to a post on the event page on Facebook.
+The group that for her outside Troy City Hall before the Dec.
+5 has canceled today's scheduled protest after meeting with the mayor last week, according to a post on the event page on Facebook.

-Four members of the Troy High School Gay-Straight Alliance (GSA), including senior Skye Curtis, met with Daniels on Thursday to discuss the recent controversy surrounding the mayor.
+Four members of the (GSA), including senior Skye Curtis, met with Daniels on Thursday to discuss the recent controversy surrounding the mayor.
 Although Daniels refused to attend a Troy High GSA meeting, Curtis said, she did agree to speak at an anti-bullying event in January.

 "She repeatedly refused to attend a GSA meeting, but invited the club to 'her community center' at a time convenient for herself," Zach Kilgore, a Troy High School senior and member of the GSA, wrote on the Facebook event page for the protest.
 "We came to a compromise of sorts and decided to hold an event featuring her as a speaker."